-For 2022, the Key Audit Matters ("KAMs") of the Group and the Audit Committee's commentary on them are set out below:
+For 2023, the Key Audit Matters ("KAMs") of the Group and the Audit & Risk Committee's commentary on them are set out below:

-KAMs Audit Committee's Comments Impairment of investment in an associate - Siam City Cement Public The Audit Committee reviewed and was satisfied with the reasonableness of management's judgement, assumptions and the methodology used in the impairment review of the Group's investment in SCCC.
-Company Limited ("SCCC") Following the review and discussions with management and the external auditor, the Audit Committee concurred with management that an impairment charge of US\$114 million was required in 2022 in view of the challenging operating environment and outlook.
-Valuation of consumer financing debtors The Audit Committee reviewed and was satisfied with the methodology used by management in calculating the allowances for impairment, ageing profiles of the consumer financing debtors and the reasonableness of management's assumptions made and data used in calculating allowance.
-Following the review and discussions with management and the external auditor, the Audit Committee concurred with the judgement made by management in making the allowance for impairment for the consumer financing debtors and was satisfied that the data used were supportable.
-Valuation of mining properties and related assets The Audit Committee reviewed and was satisfied with the reasonableness of management's judgement, assumptions and methodology used in the impairment review of the mining properties and related assets.
-Following the review and discussions with management and the external auditor, the Audit Committee concurred with management that the valuation of these assets was supportable.
+KAMs Audit & Risk Committee's Comments Impairment of investment in an associate - Siam City Cement Public The Audit & Risk Committee reviewed and was satisfied with the reasonableness of management's judgement, assumptions and the methodology used in the impairment review of the Group's investment in SCCC.
+Company Limited ("SCCC") An impairment charge of US\$114 million was recognised in 2022 in view of the challenging operating environment and outlook.
+Following the review and discussions with management and the external auditor, the Audit & Risk Committee concurred with management that no further impairment was required in 2023.
+Valuation of consumer financing debtors The Audit & Risk Committee reviewed and was satisfied with the methodology used by management in calculating the allowances for impairment, ageing profiles of the consumer financing debtors and the reasonableness of management's assumptions made and data used in calculating allowance.
+Following the review and discussions with management and the external auditor, the Audit & Risk Committee concurred with the judgement made by management in making the allowance for impairment for the consumer financing debtors and was satisfied that the data used were supportable.
+Valuation of mining properties and related assets The Audit & Risk Committee reviewed and was satisfied with the reasonableness of management's judgement, assumptions and methodology used in the impairment review of the mining properties and related assets.
+Following the review and discussions with management and the external auditor, the Audit & Risk Committee concurred with management that an impairment charge of US\$22.1 million in 2023 in respect of goodwill related to an acquisition of a gold mining business was prudent in view of operating challenges.